latenitefilms/BRAWToolbox/README.md

 ![Screenshot](Documentation/install-01.png)

-Once you click the button, you'll be prompted to grant permission to your Movies folder.
+Once you click **Install Motion Templates**, you'll be prompted to grant permission to your Movies folder.
 This is due to macOS's sandboxing, and you'll only need to do this once.
 Click **OK**.

 ![Screenshot](Documentation/install-02.png)